zkiss/zkiss-mm/_drafts/code-formatting.md

     return leet;
 }
 ```

+_Please note the misleading indentation in the code block above._

 An example that I do commonly see in codebases is the lack of conventions
 for method (or constructor) parameter declarations.